Smoky Pasta with Peas & Greens – Simple Vegetarian Pasta Dish with Smoked Paprika and Spices

 - 2 cups arugula or spinach, packed

-- Parmesan (optional topping - omit for vegan, use vegetarian Parmesan to keep vegetarian)
+- Parmesan (optional topping - omit for vegan, or use Parmesan with vegetarian rennet for vegetarian)

 - Cook pasta in salted water to desired doneness according to directions.
 I start by cooking the pasta just past al dente, but not completely soft, because it continues to cook later in the process.
 To make this recipe gluten free, use gluten free pasta and make sure all packaged ingredients are certified GF.

 - Heat the olive oil in a large sauce pan, then sauté the onions over medium heat until very soft and lightly browned.
 Add the white wine, lemon juice, butter, water, spices, salt and peas.
 Reduce heat to medium.
 Bring the mixture to a boil, then reduce to a simmer.

 - Add pasta to the pan, stir to coat the pasta with sauce and mix in the peas.

 - Place the greens on top of the pasta, then cover the pan.

 - Cook until pasta is heated through and greens begins to wilt, about 5 minutes.
 Stir the wilted greens gently into the pasta.